What’s the difference between digitisation and digitalisation in Manufacturing?

 Digitalisation = converting business processes using digital technology

 The goal of digitalisation is to improve overall business operations.
-To achieve this, businesses need to add digital elements of their processes (e.g. writing all documents on a computer), but will include using:
+To achieve this, businesses need to add digital elements to their processes (e.g. writing all documents on a computer), but will include using:

 So now you know the difference between digitisation and digitalisation, let's find out how they can help you transform your manufacturing business model.